Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/adding-a-toc-in-astro.md

 You can see the auto-link headings and TOC plugin come with a configuration object.
 You can modify or change this however you need.

-When you re-run your website (it's crucial to re-run as this will only take effect then), you should see a super cool TOC that you can click and navigate from.
+You should see a super cool TOC that you can click and navigate from when you re-run your website (it's crucial to re-run as this will only take effect then).

 <!-- ![Adding a Table of contents in Astro](https://cdn.hashnode.com/res/hashnode/image/upload/v1645680568141/6UNjnkoEV.gif) -->
 <video autoplay loop muted playsinline>